baseboxorg/minchu/README.md

 #### _v1.0_
 * Initial upload.

 Well Bob, why have you explained every stupid thing in comments?
-I know most of them and its stupid.
+I know most of them, its stupid.

-You might!
-But that increases readability and in case I let it eat dust and catch up with it after 10 years, it helps.
+--You might!
+But that increases readability and in case I let it eat dust, catch up with it after 10 years, it helps.